Seeed-Studio/SenseCraft-Wio/README.md

   <tr>
     <td>5</td>
     <td>Automatic recognition of sensor connections</td>
-    <td>When any sensor in the kit is connected, the screen shows that the sensor is connected and you can see the real-time data and line charts</td>
+    <td>When any sensor in the kit is connected, the screen shows that the sensor is connected and you can see the real-time data with units</td>
-    <td rowspan="7">Under development with an estimated release date on August 31</td>
   </tr>
   <tr>
     <td>6</td>